 The Company is committed to building and maintaining a fair, diverse and inclusive workplace where the personal worth of each employee is recognized, and all are respected and valued for their differences.
 Cogstate's intention through its Diversity Policy is to ensure gender and other types of diversity are represented and included in all areas of our organization including policies, procedures and practices.
 The Remuneration and Nominations Committee recommend measurable objectives for achieving gender diversity to the Board for adoption each year.
 During the reporting period the Committee did set measurable objectives for the Company.
-Those measurable objectives are outlined below:
+Those measurable objectives for FY23 and progress to the objectives are outlined below:

-- Gender Balance: To ensure all employees have the same opportunities regardless of gender with target of no less than 30% of either gender in the Executive Leadership Team and Department level - this objective has been substantially met - (ii) Inclusion: Everyone can be their authentic self without fear of exclusion, we lead with open hearts and open minds with annual LGBTIQT targets and training Objective has been met; - (iii) Flexibility: A culture that supports flexibility, improved outcomes by supporting all types of flexible working request Objective has been met; and

-(iv) Racial Diversity: Providing equal opportunities for people of all races and ethnic groups - Objective is in Data gathering phase.
+- Gender Balance: To ensure all employees have the same opportunities regardless of gender with target of no less than 30% of either gender in the Executive Leadership Team and Department level - this objective has been substantially met - (ii) Inclusion: Everyone can be their authentic self without fear of exclusion, we lead with open hearts and open minds with annual LGBTQIA+ targets and training Objective has been met; - (iii) Racial Diversity: Providing equal opportunities for people of all races and ethnic groups Objective is continuing in Data gathering phase.